Secrets of the Solent

-Our exciting new project Secrets of the Solent will shine a spotlight on this vibrant marine environment.
-Over four busy years we'll celebrate our extraordinary waters, the amazing people and wildlife that share them, and the inspiring work being done to safeguard their future.
+Our project Secrets of the Solent is shining a spotlight on this vibrant marine environment.
+Over four busy years we're celebrating our extraordinary waters, the amazing people and wildlife that share them, and the inspiring work being done to safeguard their future.

 Secrets of the Solent is supported by the National Lottery Heritage Fund.
 We want to thank them and everyone who has given their time and resources to making the project happen - we couldn't have done it without you.